altexdim/sourcemod-plugin-gungame/README.txt

         It would be nice if handicap could be moved out of gungame_stats because you don't really need stats to run the handicap.
 I just do not want to run gungame_stats at all because I use hlstatsx.
 The extra processing for top10 etc is not necessary.

+    * Bug report
+        Players do not triple level.
+Fast speed, sound etc - when they get 3 levels.

+        On the normal priority fix list:

+        * These function arent working:
+        - Triplelevelbonus
+        - AFK manager (moving afk-s to spec)

+    * Bug report
+       1.  when I have "WarmupStartup" "1" and each team has a player then new round starts with info in chat "[GunGame] Warmup round has not started yet" when should be "[GunGame] Warmup round is in progress".
+It is ok in next round.
+       2. AFK management bugs:

+        * plugin require one extra AFK death than set in config file i.e. "AfkDeaths" "2" - requires 3 AFK deaths before an action
+        * AFK deaths counter is not cleared after AFK kick (maybe also when it moves to spectators).
+When you got AFK kick, rejoin and get one more AFK death then plugin kicks instantly no matter what is in "AfkDeaths".
+        * AFK action moving to spectators don't work

     ----====----==== Normal priority list ----====----====

     + Feature request: